kishorebiju/HFT-zeon/README.md

 # Kishore B

-By Adam a simple portfolio to introduce my skills to all developers
+By kISORE  a simple portfolio to introduce my skills to all developers

 ## Description